MindTheSystem/mindthesystem/src/pages/home-archive.md

       - media_position: left
         image_alt: Feature 2 placeholder image
         media_width: fifty
-        subtitle: "We believe in developing your teams to solve complex problems. "
+        subtitle: 'We believe in developing your teams to solve complex problems. '
         title: Growth alongside consulting
         content: >
           Tackling complex challenges is an on-going, infinite game.
 There is no